 Co-founder & CEO at Screensoft.
-5+ years experience with employment screening program management and guidance.
+10+ years of experience with employment screening program management and guidance.
 Certifications including FCRA basic, MRO assistant, and professional collector trainer.

 The DOT and PHMSA drug and alcohol testing regulations can be confusing.
 This is especially true if you're starting a new business or have landed in a new safety position.
 If you're looking for training resources, this presentation is for you.